 Contextual Theology and Immersion Program

-United lives its commitment to the historic Christian faith in an increasingly global context through a Methods and Immersion curriculum in contextual theology for interreligious and intercultural learning.
-The coursework is required for MDiv students but greatly urged for all Masters-level students, their spouses, alumni/ae and friends of United.
+United lives its commitment to the historic Christian faith in an increasingly global context through a curriculum in contextual theology for interreligious and intercultural learning.
+The coursework is required for Master of Divinity (MDiv) students but greatly urged for all Master’s-level students.
+One highlight of the program is an Immersion Trip Experience to one of several locations outside of the United States and Canada.
+Previous immersion trips have included travel to Israel/Palestine, Cuba, and South Africa.
+Immersion trips are generally conducted during early January and August/September and are also open to spouses, alumni/ae and friends of United.
 All MDiv students must therefore secure a current/valid passport as soon as their degree program begins.

 The purpose of the Contextual Theology and Immersion Program at United Seminary is: